GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Robonomics isn’t a complete theorem — and it shouldn’t be.

 Curiosity thrives in the gaps.
 What’s documented here is a live exploration, not a final model.

-It's ready and waiting for your contribution, too, because Project Asimov is open source.
+It's ready and waiting for your contribution: Project Asimov is open source.

 *You* can submit a meaningful change via GitHub, and *you* can be listed as a contributor on this document, if *you* so choose.